shaandesai1/sensornetworks/lab2/README.md

 |   Translation |  0.706 | 0.595 | 0.01 | 4.40 |
 |   Rotation |  8.59 | 5.08 | 0.2 | 171|

 ![](./viconerr.svg)

+### Visual odometry accuracy discussion

+The images which give the largest and smallest error in prediction are shown below.
+We can see that the images with the largest error all have the other robot in frame which may have moved since when the network was trained.
+We can also see that the majority of the background of the image is blank walls.
+This is difficult to extract features from which allow unique identification of position.
 The images for which the error is smallest, were captured during the moments when the objects were in close proximity to the camera.
 This allows to determine the position more accurately.
 The accuracy is the worst for the initial position.
 This is most likely caused by a small number of features which were potentially moved between collecting the training data and test data.

 Images that gave the smallest error in position prediction